Spectrum Auction Strategy – Canada vs Japan

-This is not my direct turf per se, but thought perhaps it’s about time to make a few points with respect to the on-going spectrum soap opera back home (disclaimer: I AM Canadian too).
+This is not my direct turf, but maybe it’s worthwhile to make a few points regarding the spectrum soap opera back home (disclaimer: I AM Canadian too).
 Simply put; a major amount of chatter related to their upcoming auction of 700MHz and continued efforts by the Fed. to attract foreign investment in order to disrupt the current cozy strangle-hold by three well-established domestic players.

 For starters, strange that in all of noise, nobody seems to mention they’ve already been around the issue going back to original attempts in 2008 with WIND as prime example of major Intl. telco moving to challenge the Canadian incumbents?
 Egyptian telco Orascom claims 100M subscribers worldwide – about the same as Verizon Wireless – and noted their 2011 sale of 51% stake to Russian-based Vimplecom.
 Evidently that Intl. scale does not immediately lead to crushing new markets, as their combined efforts in Canada to-date have clearly demonstrated.

 Now the big three are howling, with additional heavy lobby from their friends, about chunks of that most valuable spectrum being set aside for new entrants and insist they only want a level playing field [.pdf].
 However, the Ministry has made it clear that competition has (sic) lowered the average monthly bill for Canadians and will not budge on protecting the

 consumer voters.
 Meanwhile it’s not clear how such a small population market, combined with Huge land mass to cover, could support four viable players.
 I’m struggling to find a benchmark comparison on that position.. clearly, thanks Ofcom, the UK by both addressable market and country size does not count.